OssianN/wine-app-next/README.md

 ## Hosted

-You can visit this application at [here](https://mywineshelf.vercel.app).
+You can visit this application [here](https://mywineshelf.vercel.app).

 ## Disclaimer